-When Thomas Alva Edison gifted the world with the very first electric lamp, he might not have paid much attention to the efficiency or the efficacy of it.
+When Thomas Alva Edison gifted the world with the first electric lamp in 1880, he might not have paid much attention to its efficiency or efficacy.
 The invention of the first electric lamp was after all, a successful endeavor and a huge leap forward for science.
-Further, the environmental conditions then were far better than they are now for them to care much about such trivial issues!
+Further, the environmental conditions in those days were far better than they are now for them to care much about such trivial issues!

 However, things are now much different.
 In these times of global warming and energy scarcity, incandescent lamps are proving to be way more costly both in terms of environmental impact and energy efficiency.
 Many developed nations have begun to phase out energy inefficient incandescent lamps, because suitable energy-efficient alternatives are now available.

 Currently, there are two types of energy-efficient lighting technologies available in the market – CFLs (Compact Fluorescent Lamps) and LEDs (Light Emitting Diodes).
 A light-emitting diode (LED) bulb is a semiconductor light source that uses DC current of low-wattage.
 A LED light is several times better than other light sources like fluorescent lamps or incandescent lamps due to its longer lifespan and higher energy efficiency.
-Further, LED lights come into maximum brightness without any warm up time, unlike fluorescent ones.
-It is now preferred by users across diverse fields such as domestic, industrial, commercial and advertising.
+Further, LEDs light up into maximum brightness without any warm-up time, unlike fluorescent ones.
+They are now preferred by users across diverse fields such as domestic, industrial, commercial and advertising.

 LED lights have been around for quite some time now, but they were only used in gadgets like remote control, decorative lights, digital clocks etc., due to their high cost.
 LED bulbs differ from traditional incandescent bulbs in the way they produce the light.
 While old fashioned incandescent bulbs emit light when electricity is passed through a metal filament, LEDs produce light by using a semi-conductor that illuminates when electrical current passes through it.

 Since LED lamps have been recently employed for household lighting, they are costlier than other types of energy efficient lamps like CFLs and are also only available in focused brightness.
 However, with increasing popularity, advancements in technology and an increasing need for eco-friendly products, these difficulties have been overcome.